markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to [TheFumblebee](https://github.com/TheFumblebee) for raising [this issue on November 30, 2023](https://github.com/markjprice/cs12dotnet8/issues/5).

 In the bullet for Visual Studio 2022, I wrote the label for the check box was **Display inline parameter hint names**.
 I should have written **Display inline parameter name hints**.

+# Page 50 - Exercise 1.2 – Practice C# anywhere with a browser

+> Thanks to MrBiteyFace in the book's Discord channel for raising this issue.

+In this exercise, I wrote "You can start coding online at any of the following links: **Visual Studio Code for Web**: https://vscode.dev/".

+Although **Visual Studio Code for Web** does support some extensions, it does not support the C# extension.
+Yf you edit a `.cs` file then you will not have IntelliSense to help you.
+It also does not support running and debugging C# code.

+In the next edition, I will list **GitHub Codespaces** (i.e. Visual Studio Code hosted in a cloud-based virtual machine) instead.

 # Page 58 - Showing the compiler version